ngyewkong/DevOpsMasterClass/jenkins/README.md

 - Will need to handle it ourselves (be it through a bundle in an artifactory etc)

 ## Doing installation of plugins via pipeline jenkinsfile

+### run this in sh console to allow jenkins to run shell sudo commands

+- sudo visudo
+- Now add the below lines in your sudoers file :
+- jenkins ALL=(ALL) NOPASSWD: ALL
+- service jenkins start